pingfu/pingfu.github.io/_posts/2014-10-23-mono-debian-package-armhf-beaglebone-black.markdown

 $ sudo make install
 ```

-If the installation completed sucessfully running `mono --version` should produce something like this.
+If the installation completed successfully running `mono --version` should produce something like this.
 Notice the most recent [commit][commit] I've built against - [e451fb2...].

 ```bash
 $ mono --version